Warbler Ridge Conservation Area

 This upland deciduous forest boasts a hearty spring wildflower display and a fiery fall foliage show, usually only viewed by the abundant audience of migrating and resident songbirds.
-Warbler Ridge includes three areas protected within the Illinois Nature Preserves Commission system.
-These include Warbler Woods Nature Preserve, Embarras Ridge Land and Water Reserve, and Warbler Woods North Land and Water Reserve.
+Over 700 acres of the 1,000-acre site is protected within the Illinois Nature Preserve or Land & Water Reserve.
 For these reasons, we encourage you to be mindful during your stay- taking only pictures and leaving only footprints.

 Thanks to grant support from the Illinois Clean Energy Community Foundation, a meandering foot-traffic path passes through four Warbler Ridge areas.
 Visitors are invited to hike the approximate four-mile (one way) trail which begins at Warbler Woods North and terminates in the Embarras Ridges Land and Water Reserve.
 Limited parking areas are available at each trailhead.
 As protected preserves, visitors should be prepared with their own amenities as visitor site restrooms and potable water are not available on-site.

 South on IL 130 from Charleston for 3.5 mi to Daileyville Rd.
 West on winding Daileyville Rd to a small rocked parking lot on the right.
 Red shack is near trail-head and Preserve access.

 17161 Daileyville Road, Charleston IL 61920

 Midpoint trail head: